rust-embedded/showcase/README.md

 This project is developed and maintained by the [Resources team][team].

+## Submit your project

+First, read the [evaluation guidelines](./EVAL.md).
+The resources team will use these guidelines to evaluate your project, but you can also use the guidelines to improve your code and the structure of your project!

+When you are ready send a pull-request that

+- Adds information about your project at the end of `data.yml`.
+The file contains comments that will help you fill in the information; and

+- Adds an image or videos of your project, if not using URLs, to the `assets` folder.

+The resources team will review your submission and let you know if it has been accepted or not.
+If it doesn't get accepted this time but meets the hard requirements, we'll let you know how it can be improved so you can resubmit at a later date.

 ## License

 This project is distributed under the following licenses: